 But how can imagining a stressful situation we have to experience in the future turning out well mean it might actually turn out better than we thought?
 While it is not completely understood, it seems that the activation of neural networks alters the way we then respond and perform in the future.

-There have been many studies carried out using visualisation on athletes that show just this result.
+There have been many studies carried out using visualization on athletes that show just this result.

-For example, a study at the University of Western Australia had one group of basketball players practice 20 minutes a day and the other only visualise themselves making free throws but not doing any practice.
-The result was that those who only visualised were almost as good as the players who actually practiced.
+For example, a study at the University of Western Australia had one group of basketball players practice 20 minutes a day and the other only visualize themselves making free throws but not doing any practice.
+The result was that those who only visualized were almost as good as the players who actually practiced.

-What is the experience of guided visualisation like?
+What is the experience of guided visualization like?

-Your therapist will first encourage you to get comfortable in your chair and relax, then ask you to close your eyes.
-Each therapist can have their own way of doing things, and might ask you to practise some deep breathing and muscle relaxation to relax further.
-Some might play soft music during a visualisation.
+Lazzaro will first encourage you to get comfortable in your chair and relax, then ask you to close your eyes.
+I will might ask you to practice some deep breathing and muscle relaxation to relax further.
+During a visualization you will ear soft music playing.

-They will then guide you slowly and calmly through a scenario.
-For example, if it was a visualisation for a work interview, it might involve a part like this –
+Lazzaro will then guide you slowly and calmly through a scenario.
+For example, if it was a visualization for a work interview, it might involve a part like this –

 “Imagine yourself at home, choosing an outfit for interviews – what do you select to represent yourself well?
 You are looking in the mirror at yourself, smiling and feeling assured – what are you saying to your confident self?
 Notice the smells and sounds of your house that make you feel safe.
 Let yourself really enjoy that feeling of safety.
 Now see yourself walking into the office your interview is at, still feeling that good, safe, confident feeling.
 How are you composing yourself?